rigr/PedalinoMini/README.md

 [![](./images/youtube-video.jpg)](https://www.youtube.com/watch?v=ZqCsKDWJVQs)

 > Version 2.0 is out!
-Hardware is the same but there are a lot of new feautures and stability improvment.
+Hardware is the same but there are a lot of new features and stability improvement.
 Check it out.

-> Before any update save configuration, reset to factory default and reload configuration.
+> Before doing any update make sure to save your configuration, reset to factory default and then reload configuration.
 EEPROM can change without any further advice.

 > Sep 16, 2020 - Replaced Bluedroid with NimBLE.
 WiFi, Bluetooth and Web UI can be active at the same time.